 Excessive garbage collection affects Java™ Virtual Machine (JVM) performance.

 RMI uses a distributed garbage collection (DGC) algorithm that depends on regular garbage collection (GC) activity to determine if remote objects are candidates for collection.

-To ensure that the remote objects are collected in a timely fashion, RMI takes the step of triggering a System.gc() on a regular interval (default is 60000ms).
+To ensure that the remote objects are collected in a timely fashion, RMI takes the step of triggering a System.gc() on a regular interval.
 However, in most cases regular GC activity is sufficient for effective DGC.

 Example of verboseGC data that shows 60 second garbage collection intervals based on timestamps:

 |<GC(385): Bytes Traced =0 (Foreground: 0+ Background: 0) State = 3 >

 <GC(385): GC cycle started Wed May 24 00:17:39 2006

 <GC(385): freed 6288024 bytes, 79% free (428704728/536869376), in 1075 ms>

 <GC(385): mark: 161 ms, sweep: 19 ms, compact: 895 ms>

 <GC(385): refs: soft 0 (age >= 32), weak 2, final 167, phantom 0>